department-for-transport-public/D-TRO/README.md

 [https://github.com/department-for-transport-public/D-TRO](https://github.com/department-for-transport-public/D-TRO)

-It should be noted that v3.4.0 will be deprecated at the time of the release of v4.0.0 to the Production environment at the end of May 2026.

 -------

-The latest release version of the Data Specification in the Production Environment is 3.5.1 as part of the D-TRO Beta project for your input and feedback on.
+The latest release version of the Data Specification in the Production Environment is 4.0.0 as part of the D-TRO Beta project for your input and feedback on.

-Version 3.5.1 is live in Production.
 More details are available at:

 https://github.com/department-for-transport-public/D-TRO/issues/1

-Documentation and artefacts for v3.5.x are on GitHub.
+Documentation and artefacts for v4.0.0 (and previous live versions) are on GitHub.

-The data model user guide, API documentation and a new Quickstart guide are available at https://d-tro.dft.gov.uk/ - for version 3.5.0 and 3.5.1.
+The data model user guide, API documentation and a new Quickstart guide are available at https://d-tro.dft.gov.uk/ - for version 4.0.0.
 Technical artefacts are made available via our GitHub Repository (https://github.com/department-for-transport-public/)) - these include examples files, the JSON schema and data model source file and validation rules documentation.

-The data model user guide, API documentation and a new Quickstart guide are available at https://d-tro.dft.gov.uk/ - for version 3.5.0 and version 3.5.1.
-Technical artefacts are made available via our GitHub Repository (https://github.com/department-for-transport-public/D-TRO/tree/main/Latest%20version%20(v3.5.0)) - this includes examples files, the schema and data model source file and validation rules documentation.

 **Consultation on Secondary Legislation
 **